North Coast 500: 29+ Things to Know Before You Go

 8. We Drive on the Left

-Unlike many other European countries, we drive on the left in the UK just to make those single track roads even more challenging for international guests.
+Unlike many European countries, we drive on the left in the UK to make those single-track roads even more challenging for international guests.

-This means you need to navigate the gear stick and handbrake on the left-hand side too.
+This means you must also navigate the gear stick and handbrake on the left-hand side.

-If you are bringing your own car remember to pack your registration, ownership documents, licence and insurance.
+Remember to pack your registration, ownership documents, licence and insurance if you bring your car.

-You have to be 18 to drive in Scotland, usually 21 to hire a car.
-You must have insurance.
+You must be 18 to drive in Scotland, usually 21 to hire a car.
+You also need insurance.

-Friends from the USA, we don’t have ‘turn right on red’ to Craig’s annoyance.
+Friends from the USA, we don’t have to ‘turn right on red’ to Craig’s annoyance.

 Bealach na Bar Road North Coast 500 Scotland